apache/flink/docs/content/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 A type information factory allows for plugging-in user-defined type information into the Flink type system.
 You have to implement `org.apache.flink.api.common.typeinfo.TypeInfoFactory` to return your custom type information.
-The factory is called during the type extraction phase if the corresponding type has been annotated with the `@org.apache.flink.api.common.typeinfo.TypeInfo` annotation.
+The factory is called during the type extraction phase if either the corresponding type or a POJO's field using this type has been annotated with the `@org.apache.flink.api.common.typeinfo.TypeInfo` annotation.

 Type information factories can be used in both the Java and Scala API.